Zombies in Resident Evil: Development

 For the remakes of older Resident Evil titles, Capcom's developers could revisit and realize the potential of the original design behind enemies without the technical limitations of dated technology.
 In the 2002 remake of Resident Evil, zombies which are not successfully dispatched by a head shot or incinerated may resuscitate as fast-moving "Crimson Heads" resembling the silhouette of Count Orlok from Nosferatu.
 In the original Resident Evil 2, a specialized zombie called the Licker must first drop to the floor from walls or ceilings in order to engage the player character: according to producer Yoshiaki Hirabayashi, this is because the original game was presented with a fixed camera and tank controls which mandated a "stop-and-aim shooting system".
 In the 2019 Resident Evil 2 remake, the camera is placed behind the player character, which gives the player more freedom to control the camera and aim at enemies.
 This enables the player to search for a Licker that is attacking from an elevated position, in accordance with the original design.
 In acknowledgment of the high volume of gore depicted in the remake, producer Tsuyoshi Kanda explained that the notion of "truly terrifying zombies" is one of the title's major concepts, and that the developers spent much time and effort to convey "damage impact that feels weighty and real" when player characters repeatedly shoot at zombies as they come at them relentlessly.
 Kanda noted that high-resolution visuals are rendered and designed in incredible detail, which are then used as the basis to create their "world of wetness and darkness".

 With regards to the primary enemy units of Resident Evil 7: Biohazard known as the Molded, producer Jun Takeuchi commented that their name infers that there may be a human intention to mould or create something as part of the backstory of these creatures, and that a deliberate creative decision is made by developers to move away from a virus as the source of mass infection that leads to the biohazard incidents in the narratives of previous titles.
 In Resident Evil Village, artist Tomonori Takano said the developers wanted to continue the same approach that started with Resident Evil 7 in that they wanted to move away from simply using elements like zombies to scare players but created unique situations and characters that would create fear in new ways.

-The enemy mutant human species called lycans' are werewolf-like design was developed with the game's gothic horror setting in mind, with Sato explaining, "[They] very much spawned from the fact that we wanted to create an enemy that represented the village...We designed it very much where this is kind of the twisted outcome of a human being where we draw a lot of inspiration from werewolves, being able to tap into that gothic horror visual."
+In Resident Evil Requiem, developer Koshi Nakanishi said reimagining the zombies was "one of our main priorities".
+Nowadays, zombies are so common in video games that their flaws and actions have become predictable; for example, they are usually vulnerable to headshots.
+But the stress and worry are alleviated by that familiarity.
+He also stated that in this game, zombies still have some human instincts and intelligence.
+Some pick up weapons dropped by other adversaries to attack, while others replicate strange human actions obsessively.
+His goal was to turn zombies into dangers that constantly surprise players and make them nervous.